-“Here I was with a one-way ticket to China!
-Just getting things done—like opening a bank account, setting up a mobile phone, or paying an electricity bill—was difficult,” he explains.
+"Here I was with a one-way ticket to China!
+Unlike now, back in 2007 very few Chinese people could communicate in English.
+Just getting things done—like opening a bank account, setting up a mobile phone, or paying an electricity bill—was difficult."

 Max knuckled down and started learning Mandarin.
-At Tsinghua, he became sought-after by his quieter Chinese classmates for group project work.
-They’d do the financial modelling, analytics, and preparatory work; he’d present.
+At Tsinghua, he took up the role of lead presenter on group projects, working alongside his Chinese classmates on financial modelling, analytics, and preparatory work.

 While Max wanted to work in finance after his MBA, few banks were hiring in 2009.
 His post-MBA job, working for British trading company Wogen Resources in China, came of out contacts he made during his time at business school.

 By 2012, financial markets had picked up and Max joined Goldman Sachs in Hong Kong.
 After six months as an analyst, he was promoted to associate, working on mergers and acquisitions (M&A).